 The LFOs used in chorus pedals have adjustable frequencies typically between 0.1 Hz to 6 Hz and above.
 Their waveforms are generally either sines or triangles.

-We know, from the previous section, that the LFO will modulate the delay circuit of the chorus pedal.
+From the previous section, we know that the LFO will modulate the delay circuit of the chorus pedal.
 What exactly does it modulate?
 It modulates the delay time parameter of the delay.

-Delay time, as the name suggests, refers to the amount of time the delay circuit will delay the signal.
-Delay times of chorus pedals tend to be in 18-24 millisecond range.
+As the name suggests, delay time refers to the amount of time the delay circuit will delay the signal.
+Delay times of chorus pedals tend to be in the 18-24 millisecond range.

 Why does the chorus effect require a modulated delay time?
 There are two reasons.
 Let's defer back to the natural chorus of two singers singing the same note to help explain.